Nchandra679/SPJNAS_PROJECT/README.md

 # SPJNAS_PROJECT
-This was a final year project where we build a website using PHP, MySQL and HTML&amp;CSS
+This was a collage project where we build a website using PHP, MySQL and HTML&amp;CSS